 Maple Stain Color Options

-Some stain colors we recommend for maple wood are honey maple, dark walnut, special walnut, Kona, provincial, briarsmoke, jacobean, and English chestnut.
+Some stain colors I recommend for maple wood are honey maple, dark walnut, special walnut, Kona, provincial, briarsmoke, jacobean, and English chestnut.

 Can You Stain Maple to Look Like Walnut?